Comparing a Wellforce partnership with building an internal IT team

 The honest takeaway

-Depth of expertise
+Depth of skill

 Wellforce IT